-5Exodus 25:8.
+&lt;sup>5 Exodus 25:8.

-6 Midrash Tanchuma, Nasso 16; also see Tanya, ch.
+&lt;sup>6 Midrash Tanchuma, Nasso 16; also see The Tanya, ch.
 36.

-7 Talmud, Shabbat 31a.
+&lt;sup>7 Talmud, Shabbat 31a.

-periodic glimpses from a higher, more detached, perspective, our involvement in the material may well become a trap.
+Shabbat and the holidays are elevations in the terrain of time, lookout points for a transcendent view upon its plains and valleys.
+Without these periodic glimpses from a higher, more detached, perspective, our involvement in the material may well become a trap.
 Instead of elevating the mundane, we may find ourselves being brought down by it.

 Beyond its mundane surface, the material world hides a deeper truth - its potential to house the goodness of its Creator.
 The purpose of our workday lives is to reveal this potential, to develop the material world as a home for God's goodness.
 But on the workdays of our life, this potential is all but invisible to us.
 It is obscured by its very nature.
 Our very involvement with the material prevents us from experiencing its spiritual essence.
-(Just witness the gloom resulting from economic forecasts).
-To do so, we must rise above all this.
-A holy day is a point in time in which we pierce the surface of our workday lives to behold the true face of our world.
+To do so, we must rise above it.
+A "holy" day is a point in time in which we pierce the surface of our workday lives to behold the true face of our world.

-12. The King Comes to the Field (Optional)
+8. The King Comes to the Field